St Wilfrid's Catholic High School, North Featherstone: School history and overview

+The school has launched a theatrical production every year for approximately 20 years; the plays and musicals always draw in audiences of local families and the parents of pupils.
+The most recent of these productions was "Musicals Through the Ages" which was performed on 7 and 8 February 2023.
+They also have a "St Wilfrid's Day" once per year (stopped during the Coronavirus Pandemic, later resumed since 2022 as normal) to celebrate and gather students together.

 Awards

 The school has achieved several national awards including the Schools Curriculum Award, Sportsmark Award, the School Achievement Award given in 2002 and 2003 for outstanding improvements in GCSE results.
-The Arts Council Artsmark Silver award, the British Council International School Award for outstanding global links, the Ramseys Award given to the school with the best global video-conferencing facilities and programme, as well as the Investors in People Award recognizing excellence in training and development for all teaching and non-teaching staff have also been earned.
+The Arts Council Artsmark Silver award, the British Council International School Award for outstanding global links, the Ramseys Award given to the school with the best global video-conferencing facilities and programme, as well as the Investors in People Award recognising excellence in training and development for all teaching and non-teaching staff have also been earned.
 In February 2007 the school was awarded the Arts Council Artsmark Gold award.
+In 2021 the school was awarded again for their effort to help the climate and make the school more eco friendly.

-Vocational
+Vocational specialisms

 In 2006 the school was awarded a second specialism as a Vocational College.
 Vocational specialism means that the school offers a distinctive range of courses that provide opportunities for pupils to gain qualifications.
 All vocational courses follow a curriculum developed by exam boards with the help of employers.
-Wherever possible, links to the world of employment are emphasized; this may be visiting speakers, work placements, visits or real work.
+Wherever possible, links to the world of employment are emphasised; this may be visiting speakers, work placements, visits or real work.
 This means that in most cases pupils will be occupationally competent to carry out a job in their chosen career.